ipspace/blog/content/kb/ConfigRegex/10-Implementation.md

+---
+kb_section: ConfigRegex
+minimal_sidebar: true
-# Simple Implementation in Ansible and Jinja2
+title: Simple Implementation in Ansible and Jinja2
+url: /kb/ConfigRegex/10-Implementation.html
+---
 The Cisco IOS configuration is a structured text file that uses indentation to group configuration sections.

 For example, the definition of a client switchport starts with the header-line **interface GigabitEthernet1/0/2** and all configuration lines for this interface are indented by one blank.